calebdinsmore/angela-lansbury-9000/README.md

-# October Bumpers Bot
+# Angela Lansbury 9000

-For the bot's command reference, go to the [Wiki](https://github.com/calebdinsmore/october-bumpers-bot/wiki).
+For the bot's command reference, go to the [Wiki](https://github.com/calebdinsmore/angela-lansbury-9000/wiki).

 ## Setup